Lastest Updated On April 16th, 2022

 It can use to make the tallest building structure, such as Illinois and the Willis Tower in Chicago.

-It requires less maintenance and provides durable exteriors, curtain walls, ceilings, lobbies, floors, and commercial buildings.
+It requires less maintenance and provides a durable surface.

 It is considered an eco-friendly material and protects satellites from a harsh environment.